 (2) Title of the Form/Collection: Sworn Statement of Refugee Applying for Admission to the United States.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
-USCIS uses the data collected via the G-646 to determine eligibility for the admission of the applicant to the United States as refugees.
+USCIS uses the data collected through Form G-646 to determine eligibility for the admission of the applicants to the United States as refugees.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 75,000 respondents with an estimated hour burden per response of .333 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 75,000 responses at 20 minutes (.333 hours) per response.